Home

 • Will the system require a lot of training?

-• What steps are involved in the implementation process, and how long will it take?
+• What steps are involved in the implementation workflow, and how long will it take?

 • How is automation built into the product?